omrzgit/CacheAttack/README.md

 originally by [NDevTK](https://github.com/NDevTK) and definitely check out [master repo](https://github.com/NDevTK/CacheAttack) for updates, this one might be outdated.
 [CacheAttack](https://github.com/NDevTK/CacheAttack)

 ## Disclaimer
-This done before cache partitioning was added to chrome.
+This was done before cache partitioning was added to chrome.
 No longer maintained.

 ## CacheAttack